AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 **Manage metadata in bulk from the Metadata report**

-Experience Manager Guides allows you to tag DITA content from the Web editor.
+Experience Manager Guides allows you to tag DITA content from the Editor.
 You can apply tags on an individual topic or use the bulk tagging feature to apply multiple tags on multiple topics, a DITA map, or on a sub-map.
 You can also change the document state of all selected topics to the next possible common document state.

 ## View metadata